friday27/nodejs_course/course_notes/server.md

             //...
         });

+### Steps to deploy NodeJS app on Heroku

+1. `heroku login`

+2. `heroku keys:add` adds the public ssh key to heroku account

+3. Run `heroku create <project_name>` from the application root

+4. Run `npm run start` to test the change

-7. Push the changes to GitHub and Heroku
+5. Push the changes to GitHub and Heroku

-8. Check the result through Heroku URL
+6. Check the result through Heroku URL